Your first six weeks

 - Check out the academic integrity module to make sure you know what this means so you're ready for your assessments in a couple of weeks.

-- Attend the New Conversation Groups to practice your English, meet new people and earn 10 GLP points.
+- Attend the English Speaking Club to practice your English, meet new people and earn 10 GLP points.

 - Find those quiet study spaces.